pythonarcade/arcade/CONTRIBUTING.md

 ### Testing Code Changes

+First, run `mypy` and `flake8` from inside the arcade folder.
+If these report any issues, you should fix them.

-To run the framework's automated tests, use the following command.
+Then run the framework's automated tests with the following command:

 ```shell
 pytest --ignore=tests/test_examples